shekhargulati/52-technologies-in-2016/01-finatra/README.md

-Week 1: Finatra -- Build Beautiful REST API The Twitter Way
+Week 1: Finatra Tutorial -- Build Beautiful REST API The Twitter Way
 -------

 [Finatra](https://github.com/twitter/finatra) is an open-source project by Twitter that can be used to build REST APIs in Scala programming language.
 Finatra builds on top of Twitter's Scala stack -- twitter-server, finagle, and twitter-util.